Scorpions Prefer Quiet And Isolated Areas

 While there are only very few truly dangerous species of scorpion in North America, international travelers to Asia and Africa should take special care to avoid native species of scorpion, which can administer venom much more potent than that of their North American counterparts.

-If scorpions have made unwanted appearances around your home, call Cantu Pest Control at 972-562-9999 (Dallas and Fort Worth areas) or 713-956-7822 (Houston area) and schedule an appointment today with one of our friendly, experienced scorpion removal experts.
+If scorpions or other pests have made unwanted appearances around your home or business, call Cantu Pest & Termite at (972) 576-7629 to schedule an appointment today with one of our friendly, experienced scorpion removal experts.